Louis of Oettingen-Wallerstein: Personal life

-After her death he married wealthy Countess Albertine Larisch von Moennich (1819–1900), a daughter of Count Heinrich Larisch von Moennich and Countess Gabriella Henrietta von Larisch-Mönich.
+After her death he married Countess Albertine Larisch von Moennich (1819–1900), daughter of Count Heinrich Larisch von Moennich (1793-1859) and his wife, Countess Henriette von Haugwitz (1799-1884).

 A passionate art collector, he spent almost all of his money on artworks and in 1862 had to move to Switzerland to escape being arrested on the request of his creditors.

+Death

-Prince Louis died at Lucerne in 1870.
+Prince Louis died at Lucerne on 22 June 1870, aged 79.
+His body was buried alongside his first wife, in the Monastery of Maria Immaculata, Maihingen.